AI Use Cases/Manufacturing

 The AI Solution

 Revenue Institute builds a Manufacturing-native AI invoice processing system that integrates directly with SAP S/4HANA, Oracle Manufacturing Cloud, Infor CloudSuite Industrial, and Epicor through native APIs and middleware connectors.
-The system ingests invoices in any format - PDF, image, EDI, email attachment - and uses computer vision combined with Manufacturing-trained large language models to extract line items, quantities, unit prices, and supplier identifiers with 98%+ accuracy.
+The system ingests invoices in any format - PDF, image, EDI, email attachment - and uses computer vision combined with Manufacturing-trained AI models to extract line items, quantities, unit prices, and supplier identifiers, with an accuracy target above 98%.
 Critically, it cross-references extracted data against your active POs, goods receipts, work order BOMs, and cost center allocations in real time, flagging mismatches and compliance violations before they enter the ledger.

 Automated Workflow Execution